mlswg/mls-protocol/draft-ietf-mls-protocol.md

 both (i) how a client performs the operation and (ii) how other clients update their state based on it.

-There are four major operations in the lifecycle of a group:
+There are three major operations in the lifecycle of a group:

 * Adding a member, initiated by a current member;
 * Updating the leaf secret of a member;